KEPLER Search Output Columns

 Use this button to replot the spectra when you have changed the plot range or plot dimensions.

-- Non-unique K2 ID identifying corresponding entry in EPIC or the custom aperture file.
+- Non-unique Kepler ID identifying corresponding entry in the Kepler Input Catalog.
 Note multiple observations can be made with the same Kepler ID.
 Also used in naming data files.

 - Dataset Name

-- Dataset name associated with exposure in the form ktwo[k2_id]_[timestamp]-Cnn where nn is the Campaign number.
+- Dataset name associated with exposure in the form kplr[kepler_id]_[timestamp].

 - Data Release